 SKDRDP provides higher priority for developing agriculture as it is the main occupation for villagers.
-All the programs for developing agriculture comes under Agriculture division.
-The agriculture and related programs are are generally geared towards head of the family and also has specialized organization structure inside SKDRDP to better implement these programs.
-The agriculture programs develops 3 aspects of farmers.
+All the programmes for developing agriculture come under Agriculture division.
+It has specialized organization structure inside SKDRDP to better implement these programmes.
+The agriculture and related programmes are generally geared towards head of the family.
+The agriculture programs facilitate farmers in 3 aspects.

-- Financial Support via Linkage to the bank (erstwhile PragathiNidhi).
+- Financial Supportvia Linkage to the bank (erstwhile Pragathinidhi), Motivational subsidy.

 Pragathi Bandhu Groups

-Developed by SKDRDP, "Pragathi Bandhus" are unique models of male-member Self-help Groups that center around the cultivation of waste lands through labor sharing.
-Such groups organize and empower small and marginal farmers and laborers through the transference of governance to the village level.
-By promoting compulsory labor sharing for performing individual and community tasks, each village member works for the other members for one day in a week.
+Developed by SKDRDP, "Pragathi Bandhu" is a unique model in which 5-8 farmer members organize themselves to form Self-help Groups that center around the farm development activities through labor sharing.
+Such groups organize and empower small and marginal farmers and laborers through the transfer of governance to village level.
+By promoting compulsory labor sharing one day in a week for performing individual and community tasks, each group member works for the other members of the same group for one day in a week.
 This has helped thousands of small farmers to complete their important farm works.

-A five year farm plan prepared by the members in consultation with the group and the Sevaniratha provides the much-needed help to families.
-Through such collective action, the community can implement watershed construction and development programs.
-Pragathi Bandhu groups also provide micro-credit assistance primarily for land development, creation of infrastructure and personal emergency needs.
-They organize themselves into federations and the sub-committees of the federations and study the credit requirement of the groups to make recommendations for credit loans.
+A five year farm plan and annual plan/credit plan prepared by a member of a PBG/SHG in consultation with his/her group, the Field Supervisor and the Sevaprathinidhi provides the much-needed help to his/her family.
+Through such collective action, the community can implement development activities.
+As planned in the credit plan, these groups also provide micro-credit assistance to their members primarily for farming activities, non-farm/livelihood activities, creation of infrastructure and other needs.

 Kissan Mela is a major annual event and is a platform for farmers, specialists and agriculture scientists from different parts of the state to share and exchange ideas.
 It is a forum to acquire skills, technology and updates on the latest developments in the field of agriculture.
 Beside farmers, manufacturers of agricultural equipments, fertilizers, pesticides, seed and seedling dealers, nurseries, banks and financial institutions and government departments participate in this mega event.
 The Mela inspires confidence among the farmers and provides rural artisans with their own space to display their skills and sell their products.